-- Caution -
+- Note -

-Link Time Optimization performs aggressive optimizations by analyzing the dependencies between bitcode format objects.
-This can result in the removal of unused variables and functions in the source code.
+LTO performs aggressive optimizations by analyzing the dependencies between bitcode format objects.
+Such aggressive optimizations can result in the removal of unused variables and functions in the source code.

-- 3.8.1 Enabling link time optimization on page 3-76. - 3.8.2 Restrictions with link time optimization on page 3-78. - 3.8.3 Removing unused code across multiple object files on page 3-78.
+- 4.8.1 Enabling Link-Time Optimization on page 4-86. - 4.8.2 Restrictions with Link-Time Optimization on page 4-88. - 4.8.3 Removing unused code across multiple object files on page 4-88.

-3.8.1 Enabling link time optimization
+4.8.1 Enabling Link-Time Optimization

-You must enable link time optimization in both armclang and armlink.
+You must enable Link-Time Optimization (LTO) in both armclang and armlink.

-To enable link time optimization:
+To enable LTO:

-1. At compilation time, use the armclang option -flto to produce ELF files suitable for link time optimization.
+1. At compilation time, use the armclang option -flto to produce ELF files suitable for LTO.
 These ELF files contain bitcode in a .llvmbc section.